CONSTANT:

 Example: Controlling the force you need to apply on the wheel to rotate it.

 The SPRING and DAMPER effects are what we call Dynamic Effects, because they rely on information which depends on the wheel (position for spring or speed for damper).
-The Dynamic Effects are those effects which benefit the most from hardware force-feedback implementation (compare to software) - like in the T500RS - because you want a fast response based on how the player will turn his wheel.
+The Dynamic Effects are those effects which benefit the most from hardware force-feedback implementation (compared to software) - like in the T500RS - because you want a fast response based on how the player will turn his wheel.

 The CONSTANT and PERIODIC effects are what we call Static Effects.
 Once the game sets them, they act according to the parameters set or modified through time by the game regardless of how the user turns the wheel.
 The game might adjust them accordingly, but they are not linked directly to the wheel position, speed or acceleration.